Huaxia-Interactive/Huaxia-Hub/README.md

 Get connected: Communicate with others using state-of-the-art RSS protocol services for fast, secure and reliable communication.*

-To the future: With powerful AI tools and assistants, increasing productivity, adding convenience and completing work for you.**
+To the future with Nexus: Say hello to Nexus Smart Assistant, powered by AI.
+Nexus can increase productivity, add convenience and complete work for you.**

 Smarter Lifestyle: Making life easier with smart plugins like Huaxia Weather.